netdata/netdata/src/web/api/README.md

 # API

-## Netdata agent REST API
+## Netdata Agent REST API

-The complete documentation of the Netdata agent's REST API is documented in the OpenAPI format [in our GitHub repository](https://raw.githubusercontent.com/netdata/netdata/master/src/web/api/netdata-swagger.yaml).
+The complete documentation of the Netdata Agent's REST API is documented in the OpenAPI format [in our GitHub repository](https://raw.githubusercontent.com/netdata/netdata/master/src/web/api/netdata-swagger.yaml).

 You can explore it using the **[Swagger UI](https://learn.netdata.cloud/api)**, or the **[Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/netdata/netdata/master/src/web/api/netdata-swagger.yaml)**.